Safe Travel Welcome

 - Every PFD will have a hand sanitizer in the front pocket

-- We will recommend that every guest brings a mask.
+- We will recommend that every guest brings an extra mask incase your original gets wet.

-- To minimize contact; all tours are private one household, family group or pod, tours start times will be staggered, maximum group size of 6 people (1 guide; 6 guests) and we will use mostly double kayaks to minimize the potential for capsizes.
+- To minimize contact; all tours are private one household, family group, tours start times will be staggered, maximum group size of 6 people (1 guide; 6 guests) and we will use mostly double kayaks to minimize the potential for capsizes.

 - Guest will be required to bring their own food and water bottles